Youth Instrument Competitions

-OIBF invites YOU to compete at the 2017 festival!
-Here are last year’s winners and al the rules and info you’ll need to prepare for the competition, sign up, and compete. (scroll down past the photos for all the info.)
+OIBF invites YOU to compete at the festival!
+Please click here for all the rules and info you’ll need to prepare for the competition, sign up, and compete.

-1st, 2nd, 3rd place awards for each instrument: Cash and Trophy
+AWARDS: 1st, 2nd, 3rd place awards for each instrument

 Contests are conducted on the Youth Stage in the Youth Tent beginning at 1:00 pm on Saturday of the festival.
 Note that if the Youth band competition extends past 1:00 pm, the instrument championship contests will be delayed until the Youth Band Competition Winners have been announced and allowed to play an encore set not to exceed 15 minutes.